therkweb123/woocommerce-custom-checkout/README.md

 * WordPress
 * WooCommerce

+## Use Case

+This project demonstrates how WooCommerce checkout pages can be optimized for better user experience and higher conversion rates.

+## Installation

+1. Upload the file to your theme's functions.php or custom plugin.
+2. Activate WooCommerce.
+3. Test the checkout page.

-## Purpose
+## Author

-This repository demonstrates custom WooCommerce checkout optimizations commonly used in ecommerce projects.

-Built by Rahul Kumar Kushwaha.
+Rahul Kumar Kushwaha